WaltZOO/Disaster-Networking/README.en.md

 Disaster Networks are communication infrastructures or systems designed to ensure connectivity and critical communications during emergency situations or natural, technological, or human-made disasters.
 These networks play a vital role in coordinating rescue operations, alerting populations, and restoring communications in heavily disrupted environments.

-In this project, you will implement and compare two mesh network technologies with [LoRa endpoints](matos.md):
+In this project, you will implement and compare two mesh network technologies with [LoRa endpoints](matos.md) (433 MHz, 868 MHz and 2.4 GHz):

 * [ClusterDuck protocol](https://clusterduckprotocol.org/)
 * [Meshtastic protocol](https://meshtastic.org/)